 Posted By Justin Tuttle on May 30, 2017

-If you’re a senior citizen, sometimes you require extra income to supplement your social security, savings, and investments.
+Senior citizens sometimes require extra income to supplement their social security, savings, and investments.
 Whether it’s for medical expenses, building savings, or to take up a new hobby, this extra income can be obtained through a reverse mortgage.

 As discussed in our previous blog post,